 There are so many scripts like these that can help you control your document.
 There are many more still that help you save you time and significantly improve your InDesign experience.
 If you want to discover them, go to our list of 200+ scripts for InDesign.

-As with drop caps, hyphenation, and bulleted lists, I explained everything you need to know about the InDesign spell check.
+As with drop caps, hyphenation, numbered lists, and bulleted lists, I explained everything you need to know about the InDesign spell check.
 You've learned all about the three ways to keep spelling mistakes at bay.
 And we know, when writing a document, typos are always lurking.

 Whether you prefer to set dynamic spelling by default, manually check spelling, or keep autocorrect on, it doesn't matter.
 What matters is that, whatever you choose, from now on there will be no more typos to distract you.
 You can focus on the most creative part of the wonderful software that is InDesign.